torvista/Zen_Cart-Backup_MYSQL_Plugin/README.md

-# Zen Cart - Backup MYSQL Encapsulated Plugin v2.0
+# Zen Cart - Backup MYSQL Encapsulated Plugin v2.0.0

-*February 2025: This fileset is now very different to the last version in the Zen Cart Plugins, but will not be uploaded there until there is some feedback from users.*
+*February 2025: This fileset is now very different to the last version in the Zen Cart Plugins.*

 ## Functionality
 Backup/Restore your database from the Zen Cart Admin.